tshi13/Computer-System-Fundamentals/csf_assign05/README.txt

 mutex in this case prevents race conditions from happening.

 find_or_create_room()
+We use a mutex in this critical section.
-we could create the same room twice, or we could have unsafe access to the map
+Without a mutex, we could create the same room twice, or we could have unsafe access to the map.
+With the mutex lock in place, we would be able to avoid such issues since we would only be searching/creating rooms one at a time.

+Therefore, with the usage of mutexes and semaphores, race conditions are avoided because operations on shared data structures within each of the critical sections will be "locked" and so there won't be data corruption caused by other threads trying to simultaneously access or make modifications to the data structure.
+Deadlocks are also prevented by the usage of the Guard objects, which automatically unlock themselves once the block goes out of scope, so other operations may access the shared data structure and won't be left waiting.